 Other potential BrainPort applications include robotic surgery.
 The surgeon would wear electrotactile gloves to receive tactile input from robotic probes inside someone's chest cavity.
 In this way, the surgeon could feel what he's doing as he controls the robotic equipment.
 Race car drivers might use a version of BrainPort to train their brains for faster reaction times, and gamers might use electrotactile feedback gloves or controllers to feel what they're doing in a video game.
 A gaming BrainPort could also use a tactile-vision process to let gamers perceive additional information that isn't displayed on the screen.

 BrainPort is currently conducting a second round of clinical trials as it works its way through the FDA approval process for the balance device.
 The company estimates a commercial release in late 2006, with a roughly estimated selling price of $10,000 per unit.

 Already more streamlined than any previous setup using electrotactile stimulation for sensory substitution, BrainPort envisions itself even smaller and less obtrusive in the future.
 In the case of the balance device, all of the electronics in the handheld part of the system might fit into a discreet mouthpiece.
 A dental-retainer-like unit would house a battery, the electrode array and all of the microelectronics necessary for signal encoding and transmitting.
 In the case of the BrainPort vision device, the electronics might be completely embedded in a pair of glasses along with a tiny camera and radio transmitter, and the mouthpiece would house a radio receiver to receive encoded signals from the glasses.
 It's not exactly a system on a chip, but give it 20 years -- we might be seeing a camera the size of a grain of rice embedded in people's foreheads by then.

-For more information on BrainPort and related topics, check out the links on the next page.
+For more information on BrainPort and related topics, check out the links below.